Please ensure Javascript is enabled for purposes of website accessibility

 What is the average time a person spends in memory care?

-The average time a person spends in memory care can vary depending on several factors, such as the individual’s health condition, the severity of their memory impairment, and the level of care they require.
+The average time a person spends in Alzheimer’s and dementia care facilities or memory care varies depending on factors like the individual’s health condition, the severity of their memory impairment, and the level of care they require.

 How much is dementia care in Dallas, Texas?

-Alzheimer’s care in Texas is often expected to be about 20 to 30 percent higher than the cost of assisted living.
-Specialized dementia care in the Dallas/Fort Worth area averages $5,244 per month.
+Alzheimer’s care in Texas is usually expected to be about 20 to 30 percent higher than the cost of assisted living, and specialized dementia care in the Dallas/Fort Worth area averages $5,244 monthly.

-The cost of memory care in the Dallas–Fort Worth metroplex is slightly higher than the Texas average of $4,997 per month.
-Prices for specialty senior care will vary between urban and rural areas.
+The cost of memory care in the Dallas–Fort Worth metroplex is slightly higher than the Texas average of $4,997 per month since prices for specialty senior care vary between urban and rural areas.
 The level of support needed will also influence the cost.

-Senior living contains a lot of value, and The Ridglea blog can answer many of your questions about financing memory care:
+Senior living contains a lot of value, and these blogs can answer many of your questions about financing memory care:

 The information presented on or through the website is made available solely for general information purposes.
 We do not warrant the accuracy, completeness, or usefulness of this information.
 Any reliance you place on such information is strictly at your own risk.
 The information contained herein does not constitute the giving of medical, health, or fitness advice.
 Users of the website must consult their physicians regarding the applicability of any opinions or recommendations with respect to their conditions.
 We disclaim all liability and responsibility arising from any reliance placed on such materials by you or any other visitor to the website, or by anyone who may be informed of any of its contents.